+Apprentices;

-Trainees/apprentices; Temporary workers Casual workers.
+Casual workers.

 The Council may apply a lower pay rate and/or different remuneration arrangements to these categories of employees, which reflects the particular nature and/or duration/frequency of their employment.

 SECTION 3: PAY RELATIONSHIPS

 This section sets out the Council's overall approach to ensuring pay levels are fairly and appropriately dispersed across the organisation, including the current pay multiples which apply, and its policy toward maintaining acceptable pay multiples in the future.